robbiekruszynski/ETHGas_Docs/docs/intro.md

 If you need assistance with the ETHGas platform:

-1. Check the [Reference](/docs/reference/error-codes) section for error codes
+1. Check the [Error Codes](/docs/reference/error-codes/general) section for troubleshooting
-2. Review the [API Examples](/docs/api/overview) for implementation guidance
+2. Review the [API Overview](/docs/api/overview) for implementation guidance
 3. Contact the ETHGas team through their official channels

 Ready to get started?
 Head over to the [Getting Started](/docs/getting-started/welcome) section to begin your journey with ETHGas!